Skip to main content

 Not everyone thinks the same things are important.
 A study of data gathered through MIT’s moral machine proved this.

-The moral machine is a set of car accident scenarios in which people decide what they would do given a choice.
+The moral machine is a set of car accident scenarios in which people decide what they would do, given a choice.
 You can try it yourself using the link above.
-The study found that people around the world made some decisions in common.
+The study found that people around the world made similar decisions.
 People preferred to save people rather than animals.
 They preferred to save more lives over fewer lives.
 And they preferred to save children instead of adults.
 They also noticed some differences between countries.
 These likely have to do with what things people in a certain country value.
 For example, some countries value their elders more than others.

 The role of AI in personal vehicles is increasing.
 Someday these vehicles will probably be the norm.
 The next generation of people may not even learn how to drive!